timkley/tim-kleyersburg.de/src/content/articles/updating-home-assistant-with-docker/index.md

 date: 2022-06-06
 title: 'How to update your docker-containers running Home Assistant'
 hero: 'hero-image.jpg'
-metaDescription: 'Updating Home Assistant with docker-compose is quick and easy'
+metaDescription: 'Learn the commands you need to run to update Home Assistant with docker-compose'
 tags:
     - smarthome
     - quicktip